k-buffum/interview-questions/readme.md

 ## CSS Questions

 * What is the difference between classes and IDs in CSS?
   - ID's are used to identify 1 item on the page you want styled differently
   - Classes are used to style a group of items on a page

 * What's the difference between "resetting" and "normalizing" CSS?
 Which would you choose, and why?
   - Resetting: resets the HTML styling to a consistent baseline
   - Normalizing: similar to resetting, but only targets styles that need normailizing

 * Describe Floats and how they work.
   - Float is an css attribute that moves the object you are styling to the left or right side of the webpage.

 * Describe z-index and how stacking context is formed.
   - Used for positioning elements on a page (stacking them), often inherits from the parent element.
 If the z-index is "-" (negative) the item is moved to the bottom of the stack so other elements can be stacked on top of it.

 * Have you ever used a grid system, and if so, what do you prefer?
   - Yes, bootstrap columns (the only one I have used).

 * Have you used or implemented media queries or mobile specific layouts/CSS?
   - Yes, @media(min-width:500px){}

 * How do you optimize your webpages for print?
   - Create a print.css file
   - Remove header, footer, side bars, any unneccisary information that doesn't pertain to the main content of the article or page.

 * What are the advantages/disadvantages of using CSS preprocessors?
   * Describe what you like and dislike about the CSS preprocessors you have used.
     - Advantages: Quick solution for styling, great options for people who don't know how to customize CSS to similar specifications
     - Disadvantages: Most websites that use these look similar, they are not unique in design.
 As a developer you can come to rely on these tools and forget how to customize styling

 * How would you implement a web design comp that uses non-standard fonts?
   - I would use Google Fonts by including a link in the header of my HTML document, and implementing it in my CSS file.

 * Explain how a browser determines what elements match a CSS selector.
-  -
+  - A browser can match elements and CSS selectors in many ways.
+Some examples are using id's, classes, element names, before and after, links, etc.

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
+  - A box model is used to add padding, border, and margin to an element.
+It determines how much space an element takes up on a page.
+You can make box models different for each element by using classes or id's to associate the CSS styling applicable to that element.

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?
+  - It set's the box sizing of all elements to be the width and height assigned to that element, the padding doesn't alter the height or width of element.

 * List as many values for the display property that you can remember.
+  - inline-block
+  - block
+  - inline
+  - web-kit-inline-block
+  - web-kit-inline
+  - web-kit-block
+  - web-kit-box
+  - flex
+  - grid
+  - inherit
+  - none
+  - initial
+  - inline-flex

 * What's the difference between inline and inline-block?
+  - inline: displays items horizontally
+  - inline-block: displays items horizontally, but if the elements have child elements those items are displayed vertically

 * What's the difference between a relative, fixed, absolute and statically positioned element?
+  - absolute: Allows you to place an element anywhere on the page, use top, bottom, left, right, to set the position.
+Positioning is relative to the parent element.
+The element will not effect any other elements on a page and vise versa.
+  - relative: With no other positioning such as top, bottom, etc, this does nothing.
+BUT if you use "top: 10px" in addition to "position: relative", it will move the element down 10px.
+If this is used by itself it will use a z index and be placed ontop of static elements.
+  - fixed: Positions the element to a certain spot on the page, the element doesn't move if the page is scrolling. ex) a sticky nav, nav stays positions at top of page if page is scrolled to bottom.
+  - static: Positions the element to flow with the page, nothing special.. go with the flow

 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?
+  - Priority is determined in CSS by using the bottom most styling that relates to an element on the page.
+For example.. div {
+      top:0;
+      right: 0;
+    }

+    div {
+      bottom:0;
+      left: 0;
+    }
+  - The bottom div styling will be applied to all divs and no div will have the first div styling.
+This can be an advantage when using media queries.

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?
+  - Bootstrap, Materialize
+  - I find them very useful the way they are, I like that you can customize them and aren't stuck with a set style while using either.
+They are great tools!

 * Have you played around with the new CSS Flexbox or Grid specs?
+  - I have only played with CSS Flexbox when completing a Flexbox Froggy assignment.

 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
+  - No

 * Explain some of the pros and cons for CSS animations versus JavaScript animations.
+  -

 ## JS Questions